KartikAnand2804/theblogchain/README.md

         blog -> templates -> blog

-To access the images, CSS and the JS:
+To access the images, CSS & the JS:

         blog -> static-> blog